oracle/terraform-provider-oci/website/docs/r/network_firewall_network_firewall_policy_security_rule.html.markdown

 	* `service` - (Optional) (Updatable) An array of service list names to be evaluated against the traffic protocol and protocol-specific parameters.
 	* `source_address` - (Optional) (Updatable) An array of address list names to be evaluated against the traffic source address.
 	* `url` - (Optional) (Updatable) An array of URL list names to be evaluated against the HTTP(S) request target.
+* `description` - (Optional) (Updatable) The description of the security rule.
+This field can be used to add additional info.
-* `inspection` - (Optional) (Updatable) Type of inspection to affect the traffic flow.
-This is only applicable if action is INSPECT.
+* `inspection` - (Required only when action is `INSPECT`) (Updatable) Type of inspection to affect the traffic flow.
-	* INTRUSION_DETECTION - Intrusion Detection.
+	* INTRUSION_DETECTION - Intrusion detection.
-	* INTRUSION_PREVENTION - Intrusion Detection and Prevention.
+	* INTRUSION_PREVENTION - Intrusion detection and prevention.
 Traffic classified as potentially malicious will be rejected as described in `type`.
 * `name` - (Required) Name for the Security rule, must be unique within the policy.
 * `network_firewall_policy_id` - (Required) Unique Network Firewall Policy identifier
 * `position` - (Optional) (Updatable) An object which defines the position of the rule.
 Only one of the following position references should be provided.